 - Quit Bottled Water – This one is important.
 Americans used approximately 50 billion plastic bottles of water last year.
 Less than 25% of these are recycled either because the user did not choose to recycle or because their local utility does not offer recycling options.
 Either way, over 38 billion water bottles go unrecycled each year.
 With the advent of insulated cups, there is no need to continue purchasing what really breaks down to glorified bottled tap water when you could stylishly keep your water handy in a reusable cup or thermos.
 Break the habit today.
 You’ll thank us later!

 - Community - Join an environmental group in your community.
 This is a great way to meet new people who can give you other ideas on how to live a more sustainable life.
 Beachside communities often clean up their shorelines and help local wildlife through their environmental efforts.
 In landlocked cities, environmental groups pick up litter, plant trees, give community lectures, work on community gardens, and more to impact their local areas.
 If your community doesn’t have an environmental group.
 Consider launching one yourself!

 We encourage you to begin taking your own baby steps and living a more sustainable life today.
-Let us know what steps you are taking and we will walk this path together.
+Start by using sustainable flooring materials and cork materials for your next home improvement project.
+Let us know what sustainable living practices you are taking and we will walk this path together.
 Cheers to you and yours this happy New Year!
 May 2017 be amazing for each of you!